 Tell us about the process of applying for your residence visa to live in Romania.

-Even though Romania is not yet part of the Schengen Area, like many European countries, no tourist visa is required for American passport holders.
+Even though Romania was not yet part of the Schengen Area at the time I applied, like many European countries, no tourist visa was required for American passport holders.
 When I came initially, I was allowed to stay for 3 months’ time every 6 months (similar to the Schengen requirements).

 When I decided to stay longer, I began doing my research and even toyed with the idea of hiring an immigration lawyer in Bucharest (they wanted to charge me about $1,000).
 I decided to give it a go on my own, just to see what would happen.